k3rl15/Simple-music-player/readme.md

 ## Usage

+### Script
 1. Run the `music_player.py` script.
 2. Select the folder containing your music files when prompted.
 3. Use the buttons to control playback and manage the queue.

+### Executable
-4. Download the `music_player.exe` file and the `music_pix.ico` image.
+1. Download the `music_player.exe` file and the `music_pix.ico` image.
-5. Make sure when running the `music_player.exe` that the `music_pix.ico` is in the same directory.
+2. Make sure when running the `music_player.exe` file, that the `music_pix.ico` image is in the same directory.
-6. Select the folder containing your music files when prompted.
+3. Select the folder containing your music files when prompted.
-7. Use the buttons to control playback and manage the queue.
+4. Use the buttons to control playback and manage the queue.

 ## Requirements